-- Your email conversation with the reviewed company
+- Your email conversation with the reviewed business

-If you don't have one of the documents listed here, you can send us what you do have if you believe it demonstrates a buying or service experience with the company - and we’ll be happy to consider it.
-If there's enough information to verify your experience and get your review back online, we'll do our best to make sure that happens.
+This isn't an exhaustive list.
+If you don't have one of the documents listed here, please send us what you do have if you believe it demonstrates a buying or service experience with the business, and we’ll be happy to consider it.

-Order confirmation is the most common type of documentation we receive.
-Here's a more detailed explanation of which elements we look at:
+Here's a more detailed explanation of what we look at:

 We know that not everyone's an IT whiz.
-For help with creating screenshots from a laptop or PC, see this guide.
+For help with creating screenshots, see this guide.

-If our Content Integrity Team has emailed you asking for documentation to verify your review, you can send your documents by replying to that email.
-You can also forward emails from the company, pdf attachments and screenshots of user registration/profile or similar to firstname.lastname@example.org.
+If our Content Integrity Team has emailed you asking for documentation to verify your review, please send your documents in a reply to that email.